defencedigital/moduk-service-manual/src/technology/index.md

 ## [Choosing technology tools for Defence](/technology/enterprise-tooling-principles) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - avoid duplication and unnecessary costs
-- future proof technology in Defence
+- future prooSf technology in Defence
 - be sustainable

+S
 ## [Using Artificial Intelligence in Defence](/technology/) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - decide when to use AI and when not to